thelfer/tfel/docs/web/IsotropicLinearHardeningPlasticity.md

-We could also provide a tangent operator, but this would mean saving an auxiliary state variable stating if a plastic loading occured at the previous time step.
+We could also provide a tangent operator, but this would mean saving an auxiliary state variable stating if a plastic loading occurred at the previous time step.

 ## Behaviour integration